ylin92418/blemish-detection-tensorflow-2.0-FCN/README.md

 ```bash
 $ tensorboard --logdir="./logs/fit"
 ```
-Lauch a browser and type `http://localhost:6006/` in URL and check the result
+Lauch a browser and type `http://localhost:6006/` in URL, then check the visulaized trainging process

 ## Evaluate your own model
 ### Setup configuration